Real estate can be an exhilarating profession.

 Let’s take a look at a few different commercial property descriptions by way of example.
-Both are properties currently on the market in Oakland, California.
+Both are properties formerly on the market in Oakland, California.
 See if you can spot some major differences between the two listings.

 Property Description #1:

 Both of these properties are multifamily properties listed for sale.
 The listings are intended to generate real estate leads, most likely in the form of more sophisticated real estate investors.